rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Hopefully types and abstractions themselves are bug free!

 _side_note_start
-**There is a alien civilization** of programmers who analyze their bugs, Alien PL designers consider these analyses to decide which features are in and which are out.
+**There is an alien civilization** of programmers who analyze their bugs, Alien PL designers consider these analyses to decide which features are in and which are out.
 Their PLs do not even have strings.
 You can do a lot of harm with just strings.
 _side_note_end